International Student Admission Requirements

 Deadlines for Admission

-Fall semester: June 1 for application and all supporting documentation.
-Spring semester: October 15 for application and all supporting documentation.
+Fall semester: June 15 for application and all supporting documentation.
+Spring semester: Oct.15 for application and all supporting documentation.

 First-Year International Students (Freshmen)

 International students who have not already completed more than 24 credit hours of university level coursework are considered first year students.
-If you are transferring fewer than 24 semester hours of college or university credit, you MUST submit documents as a first year student, in additional the credits earned at the university level.
+If you are transferring fewer than 24 semester hours of college or university credit, you MUST submit documents as a first-year student and official academic records of the credits earned at the university level (if those university level credits were earned outside of the United States, they must be evaluated with the same procedure outlined under transfer international students).

 Transfer International Students

 International students who have previously attended a college or university and have completed at least 24 semester hours are considered transfer students.
 Students who have completed 24 or more credit hours of university level coursework MUST apply as a transfer student.
 International transfer students should follow the admissions procedures described above for international first-year students, but must also submit the following:

 - Transcripts from all colleges or universities previously attended.
 Students transferring from a university outside of the United States must submit an official transcript from the institution reflecting all courses attempted and grades received, attached to a professional course-by-course evaluation and English translation completed by World Education Services, Education Credential Evaluators, or American Education Research Corporation.
 Information about the evaluation services can be found at www.wes.org, www.ece.org, and www.aerc-eval.com.

 Students must also provide an English translated copy of the institution’s catalog or a copy of the course descriptions or course syllabi from the catalog to aid in the evaluation of transfer credit.
-Since the evaluation of transfer can be lengthy, please be aware that the results of the evaluation may not be available prior to your arrival and registration at Minot State University.
+Since the evaluation of transfer credits from foreign institutions can be lengthy, please be aware that the results of the evaluation may not be available prior to your arrival and registration at Minot State University.

 Regardless of the number of credits transferred, students must meet all general and specific graduation requirements of the university.